 One advantage Indiegogo does have is the ability to add Google Analytics tracking, which will give you an added level of rich data to delve into as far as your contributors are concerned.
 A specific UA code can easily be created from your existing Analytics account, so there’s no need to set up another one.

 You want to put the “crowd” in crowdfunding.
 That means finding them first, so it’s wise to include an advertising strategy in your plan.
-If it all seems a bit overwhelming, reach out to Command Partners today, and we can help design a Facebook ad campaign to support your crowdfunding dreams.
+If it all seems a bit overwhelming, reach out to Enventys Partners today, and we can help design a Facebook ad campaign to support your crowdfunding dreams.